tahsin2627/nextjs-spotify-api-template/README.md

 console.log(playlists);
 ```

 Every Spotify's object type is listed in the `lib/types` folder.
+Many of them come from [Definitly Typed](https://github.com/DefinitelyTyped/DefinitelyTyped).
 It is highly recommanded to use those types to ensure type safety across your project and to have a nice experience developping it.
 Here's an exemple of how to fetch all user's playlists with type assertion:

 ```typescript
 import { getUserPlaylists } from "@/lib/spotify";